Diversity & Inclusion

 Our commitment to a diverse, equitable and inclusive environment is a priority in everything we do.
 That’s why we take great pride when our efforts are recognized.
 It’s not only a powerful measure of our progress – these awards honor the commitment of our people and their support of our ideals and vision for the future.

-Received a perfect score of 100% for the seventh straight year and named one of the "2021 Best Places to Work for Disability Inclusion."
+Received a perfect score of 100% for the eighth straight year and named one of the "2022 Best Places to Work for Disability Inclusion."

 Our people are the cornerstone of our success.
 The thousands of you who have chosen to bring your unique talents to PG&E truly shape our progress and advance our future.
 To ensure you have the tools and support you need, we’ve built an environment that’s alive with opportunities for growth and excellence – from robust internal resources and mentoring, to programs like PowerPathway that train diverse local candidates.
 But we’re not done yet.
 Every day offers the chance to evolve and enhance the ways we strive to meet your individual needs.University Programs Powerpathway